marcinwolder/pandapath/README.md

 - Preference-driven itineraries that consider dates, budget, accessibility, and trip length.
 - Route and day-part optimization powered by OR-Tools plus travel-time estimation models.
 - Aspect-based sentiment and NLP helpers to infer preferences from free text or Twitter.
-- Firebase-backed persistence for user profiles and trip history protected by Firebase Auth.
+- Local-only persistence for user profiles and trip history (no Firebase or third-party auth).
 - Optional LlamaGPT service exposed via an OpenAI-compatible API for trip narration.

 Repository layout